Assistive-Exoskeleton/ROS_notes/ROS2_documentation.md

 	-options:
 		--packages-select <package_name>: 'build only selected package'
+		--symlink-install: 'use symlinks instead of copying files where possible'
 	```

 - use the new package and executable, adding the workspace to the path (inside `workspace/` main folder):